jacobkap/crimebythenumbers/docs/graphing-2.md

 ```

 <img src="graphing-2_files/figure-html/unnamed-chunk-19-1.png" width="90%" style="display: block; margin: auto;" />
 Now we have a single bar for every age in the data.
 Like the histogram, the y-axis shows the number of people that are that age.
-And like the histogram, we can change this from number of people to percent of people using the exact same code.
+And like the histogram, we can change this from number of people to proportion of people using the exact same code.

 ```r